Best Pumpkin Bread

 Shopping Tips

-Spices: Pumpkin pie spice is fine in a pinch, but fresh cinnamon, a pinch of nutmeg, and a hint of ginger taste brighter if you can grab them.
+Spices: Pumpkin pie spice is a one-stop shop, but fresh cinnamon + a pinch of nutmeg and ginger lets you control the warmth.

 Prep Ahead Ideas

-– Mix dry ingredients (flour, spices, leaveners) a day ahead and store in an airtight container so baking day is just wet ingredients and folding.
+– Mix the dry ingredients the night before and stash in an airtight container; next day just whisk wet ingredients and combine.

 Time-Saving Tricks